 7. Muzeum Wojska Polskiego

-The new Polish Army Museum in the Warsaw Citadel takes you through nearly a thousand years of military history.
-Everything’s arranged by time period, from medieval swords to Soviet T-34 tanks, making it easy to see how weapons evolved.
+Behind the display cases of the new Museum of the Polish Army in the Warsaw Citadel lies nearly a thousand years of military history.
+From medieval swords to Soviet T-34 tanks, the exhibition unfolds chronologically, making it easy to follow the evolution of weaponry.

 - Cytadela Warszawska – Plac Gwardii Pieszej Koronnej – Pawilon Południowy, Dymińska 13, 01-519 Warszawa